Biofouling is the growth of marine plants and animals on the submerged parts of a vessel or infrastructure including the:

 Wherever possible, in-water cleaning activities should only occur using systems for which there is high-quality evidence, based on independent testing, that they are capable of removing, capturing and containing biofouling and contaminants.

 Vessel operators must make every attempt to clean vessels outside of Victorian coastal waters.

-Where this is not possible, any request to undertake in-water cleaning activities should be made to or forwarded to Agriculture Victoria in the Department of Jobs, Precincts and Regions, as the lead for marine biosecurity in Victoria, as soon as practicable.
+Where this is not possible, any request to undertake in-water cleaning activities should be made to or forwarded to Agriculture Victoria in the Department of Energy, Environment and Climate Action, as the lead for marine biosecurity in Victoria, as soon as practicable.
 Agriculture Victoria will liaise with the Environment Protection Authority to ensure contaminant risks are addressed.
 Requests must be made at least 10 business days prior to the intended clean.
 Requests should be sent to Marine.email@example.com

 All requests to undertake in-water cleaning must be accompanied by the following:

 - recent IMS inspection or in-water cleaning documentation